GameDevRaf/AI-Video-Generation-Project/README.md

 # AI Video Generation Project

+This project started for the purpose of automating the process of creating shorts.
+The base infrastructure and pipeline is built, so you can create videos end-to-end with it.

+But, so far, no additional work has been done to improve the quality of the generated videos.

+I learned quite a bit on how to setup and use AI in a development environment through this project.

+---

 AI Video Generation Project is a full-stack Nuxt application that turns a text idea into a short-form video:

 ```text